circleci/circleci-docs/jekyll/_docs/language-php.md

 ## Testing

-Circle always runs your tests on a fresh machine.
+CircleCI always runs your tests on a fresh machine.
 If we find a `phpunit.xml` file in your repo, then we'll run `phpunit` for you.
 You can add custom test commands to the test section of your `circle.yml`:

 ```
 test: